yasserare/notes/README.md

 		-you will get a solution in mind, trying to come up with an aditional one -divide the solution into small parts
 		-implement the solution part by part
+  - how to think of them ?
+    	* Approach 1 => Divide and conquer => divide the problem into small managable problems and then solve each subproblem and then combine them.

 [scanf]
 be wary of the following: